evidence-dev/evidence/sites/docs/pages/guides/best-practices.md

 <br>
 <Alert status=info>

 **Best Practice:** Sort your source queries.
-Prioritze columns that appear in `where` clauses in your markdown queries.
+Prioritize columns that appear in `where` clauses in your markdown queries.

 </Alert>